Aashishh1/ShadowFox_Web-AI-DS/Shadowfox_DS/README.md

 I am immensely grateful to ShadowFox for providing me with this opportunity to grow as a data scientist.
 My sincere thanks to my mentor, Mr. Hariharan, for his invaluable guidance and encouragement.
 I am also thankful to Mr. Aakash, the coordinator, for his prompt support and clear communication, particularly regarding task requirements and deadlines.

-I extend my gratitude to my university for fostering an environment that values practical learning and to my peers for their collaborative spirit.
-This internship would not have been possible without the collective support of everyone involved.

 ---